Second-Degree Burn in Children

 How is a second-degree burn diagnosed in a child?

-that can cause a burn.
+a burn.
 This may be the sun, something hot, or a chemical.

 How is a second-degree burn treated in a child?